hongshin/DataStructures/README.md

 # Programming Assignment 1.
-SLIST: Sorted List as Generic Doubly Lined List
+SLIST: Sorted List with Generic Doubly Linked List

 ### Attributes
 * Type: Individual work (you cannot collaborate with other students)